danielnbarbosa/drlnd_continuous_control/README.md

 The agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

-Here's an example of a single observation of the environment.
-It looks kind of chaotic but essentially there are twenty arms trying to track 20 target spheres.
+Here's an example of a single observation of the environment:
 ![reacher](reacher.png)